Upper Castra

 Upper Castra is a semi-rural locality in the local government area (LGA) of Central Coast in the North-west and west LGA region of Tasmania.
 The locality is about 23 km south of the town of Ulverstone.
-The 2021 census has a population of 85 for Upper Castra.
+The 2021 census recorded a population of 85 for Upper Castra.

 Etymology

 The word castra is meant as "camp" in this context, and Upper Castra is so named because it is further inland from Castra.

 History

 Upper Castra was gazetted as a locality in 1965.

 Castra Road Upper Post Office opened on 1 June 1890 and closed in 1974.

 Geography

 Upper Castra is connected to the Coast by Castra Road (State Route B15), which goes through the villages of Sprent, Spalford, Abbotsham and connects to Main Road in Ulverstone.
 It is bounded on the east by the Wilmot River (see Wilmot Power Station), to the south by Nietta and to the west by Preston and South Preston.